locki-io/blender-extension/README.md

 ## Usage

 1. **Configuration**: After installing the addon, go to Blender preferences and locate the MultiversX addon settings.
 Here, enter your wallet address and the associated API key.
+![Enter your API KEY](images/enterapikey.png)
+Once you are connected, you can use the content of the panel in the 3D viewport of you blender.
 2. **Accessing the Panel**: In the main Blender UI, open the side panel (typically toggled with the `N` key).
 You should find the MultiversX panel available.
 From this panel, you can explore various creations and connect to the blockchain.
+![Step2_Image](images/openpanel.png)
-3. **Trying CAD Creations**: If you're keen on experimenting with CAD creation features, please send us a request on the Encode Discord channel.
+3. **Trying CAD Creations**: If you're keen on experimenting with CAD creation features, please send us a request on the [Encode Discord](https://discord.gg/encodeclub).
 We'd be thrilled to facilitate a minting process for your designs.

-![Enter your API KEY](images/enterapikey.png)

-![Step2_Image](images/openpanel.png)
+## 3D NFT (Non-fungible Token) Definitions

+- **NFT**: Traditionally encapsulates a PNG preview, supplemented by a GIF or MP4 for a richer experience.

+In the realm of this addon, we introduce innovative NFT categories:

+- **Standard 3D NFT**: Elevates the conventional NFT by embedding `.gltf` objects, enhancing web displays.

+- **DataNFT**: Built on the Itheum platform, this NFT offers a preview thumbnail, a detailed preview, and a concealed mesh part (formats like `.step`, `.gbl`...).
+The concealed assets are exclusively accessible to the NFT owner.

+- **Evolutive Coded DataNFT**: Another Itheum-backed NFT, this variant is dynamic in nature.
+It consists of a preview thumbnail, an intricate preview, concealed Python code (`.bpy`), and a `.json` file with adaptable links.
+These links can be periodically updated by the creator, ensuring compatibility with software evolution.
+Here too, concealed assets are a privilege of the NFT owner.

+- **Configurable DataNFT**: Rooted in Itheum's capabilities, this NFT is parametric.
+It showcases a preview thumbnail, a detailed preview, and a concealed parametric mesh (`.gltf`).
+This allows the owner to tweak certain parameters, customizing the mesh as per their desires.

 ## Status & Contribution